Arbor Hills Nature Preserve

 - Hike and Bike Trail

 North Texas Municipal Water District has begun construction on the Northeast corner of Arbor Hills Park and Nature Preserve.
 The erosive power of the water in the streams that run through the park have uncovered sanitary sewer lines and these lines must be relocated and armored to prevent damage to the lines and pollution of the streams.
-The work should be completed by January 2017.
+The work should be completed by spring of 2017.
 During this time, there will be heavy equipment utilizing the main trail west of the new parking lot.
 Every effort has been made to reduce the impact on the park.
 We ask all park users to use extreme caution around the construction area and appreciate your patience while this project is underway.

 This is a Nature Preserve; be watchful for wild animals, venomous snakes, insects, and poison ivy.
 If you experience an emergency, call 911.